PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 05:16:17
+Last updated: 2024-04-07 05:16:54
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: Listen, you have a choice, okay?
+You can pay up now or bleed to death in court. - Saul Goodman